-In today’s interview I get to continue the conversation on how to drink the best coffee we can with creator and founder of F.R.E.A.K Coffee, Asher Yaron.
+In today’s interview I get to speak with creator and founder of F.R.E.A.K Coffee, Asher Yaron.

 Show Notes with Timestamp Links

 Find summarised highlights of what we talk about during the interview.

 Use the clickable timestamp links to jump direct to those points in the audio file below:

 [00:19] – On today’s episode we carry on our conversation with Asher Yaron from last week’s episode where we talked about the health benefits of drinking fresh coffee, so if you haven’t already, make sure you catch up on the previous episode.

 [01:38] – Before the brewing process we first need to grind our freshly roasted bean.
 Getting a good grind is an important part of the process and there are two types of grinders that are typical used; the blade grinder which gives a fairly inconsistent result and the burr grinder which pushes the beans through gears and gives a more consistent result.
 Asher explains that the brand name of the grinder makes no difference.
 Instead, he recommends people choose a burr grinder for best results.

 [05:00] – In terms are brewing the coffee there are many different methods that could be used and whichever one you prefer can depend on your preferences in how strong you like your coffee.
 Asher describes how to use the fresh press method (gives a weak coffee), drip coffee brewer (good tip is to stir the coffee to ensure all the coffee grounds are coming in contact with water), and the mocha pot or the stovetop espresso (gives a very strong coffee).